Typhoon Goni smashes into the Philippines, heads toward capital

-The powerful storm comes just days after Philippines was already pummeled by another typhoon and, like the rest of the world, is struggling with surging case numbers of new coronavirus infections.
+The powerful storm comes just days after Philippines was already pummeled by another typhoon and, like the rest of the world, is struggling with surging numbers of new coronavirus infections.

 Reports quoting local officials estimate two casualties so far, including an unidentified woman who died in her home.
 National authorities said they was still confirming the deaths.

-The Philippine Atmospheric, Geophysical and Astronomical Services Administration predicted “catastrophic violent winds and intense to torrential rainfall” as well as a storm surge over 10 feet (3 meters) when the core of the storm crossed the coast, calling it “a particularly dangerous situation.”
+Ahead of landfall, the Philippine Atmospheric, Geophysical and Astronomical Services Administration predicted “catastrophic violent winds and intense to torrential rainfall” and a storm surge over 10 feet (3 meters) — making it “a particularly dangerous situation.”

+The government announced Sunday that almost 347,000 affected people were evacuated, with the National Disaster Risk Reduction and Management Council projecting a total of a million evacuees.

 In the eastern province of Camarines Sur, a light tower snapped like a matchstick in a video uploaded by a local congressman.
 Another video showed a hanging bridge whipped by the wind, like a jumping rope.